-* THE WARDENS: Champions of lawful alignments, suppression of open magic use.
+* THE WARDENS: Champions of lawful alignments, wants suppression of open magic use.

-* THE APOSTATES: Champions of chaotic alignments, promoters of open magic use.
+* THE APOSTATES: Champions of chaotic alignments, wants greater open magic use.

-* THE KNIGHTS: Champions of balance (neutrality), professional monster hunters.
+* THE KNIGHTS: Champions of balance (neutrality), professional monster hunters and “police” of sorts.

 * THE THEURGY COOPERATIVE: Magic-using merchants and teleportation travel agents.